Ga3oR/NBA_Project/README.md

 Welcome to our project repository!
 Here, you'll find the SQL script and datasets used in our project.
 These resources provide valuable insights and examples, allowing you to explore and adapt our project's implementation.
 Dive in and harness the power of SQL for your own data-driven investigations.
 Happy exploring!

-- Final Project.sql : SQL script
+- Final Project.sql : SCRIPT NBA
 - NBA.pptx : Project Power Point presentation
+- NBA_Dataaset.xlsx : DATASET NBA